-If the level is low, add enough fluid to fill the reservoir.
-In very cold weather, do not fill the reservoir all the way.
+Add fluid to fill the reservoir if the level is low.
+In very cold weather, do not fill the reservoir completely.

 Only use a washer fluid that meets Ford specification ESR-M17P5-A. Refer to Lubricant specifications in this chapter.